Caroline Nicks

 More and more liquid collagen supplements are hitting the market.
 Which raises the question: Do I need to throw away my collagen powder and stock up on liquid collagen now?

 Before we dive in, I want to make it crystal clear that I’m writing this article from a neutral perspective.
-To be completely honest with you, I initially wrote this article to do in-depth research on liquid collagen to see if it was worth adding to our product line.
+To be completely honest with you, my initial intention for this article was to do in-depth research on liquid collagen to see if it was worth adding to our product line.

 So what you’re getting is my thorough, honest analysis of liquid collagen.
-I look at 7 popular products (and the scientific evidence) to determine whether or not you’ll be seeing liquid collagen in NativePath’s future.
+I look at the products (and scientific evidence) that exist to determine whether or not you’ll be seeing liquid collagen in NativePath’s future.

 Collagen is a type of protein that’s found in all living things.
 It’s what gives structure to your skin, bones, tendons, organs, teeth, muscles, and blood vessels.